RPG-coder/TicTacToe-Game/README.md

 ## TicTacToe-Game
 This repository contains the TicTacToe game files. **TicTacToe Game (3x3) (9 Blocks)**

-This simple game comes with a elegant user interface and options using mouse & keyboard stokes.
-User can choose to play Player1 vs Player2 (Multiplayer) or Player vs Computer (Artificial Intelligence).
+This simple game comes with an elegant user interface and game options using mouse & keyboard stokes.
+Users can choose to play Player1 vs Player2 (Multiplayer) or Player vs Computer (Artificial Intelligence).

 ## Structure of the application